 According to a World Advertising Research Center report, an estimated 75% of internet users will only use smartphones to access the internet by 2025.
 That’s more than three billion mobile users.
 Marketers and business owners can ensure access to this massive pool of potential customers by testing websites for mobile responsiveness.

 Having a mobile-friendly site doesn’t just matter to potential leads; it also plays a huge role in website SEO.
 Google algorithms can analyze a website’s mobile responsiveness and ranks mobile-friendly websites higher in Google search results, making it an essential consideration in SEO web design.

 4. Website Speed

 Page speed directly affects how a website ranks and how likely users are to stay on the site.
 You may wonder whether Google’s algorithm is that smart, and it is.
-Google constantly updates how it ranks web pages, and today’s algorithm knows when a website has slow load speeds or other poor site metrics.
+Page speed is very important for your website SEO as Google constantly updates how it ranks web pages, and today’s algorithm knows when a website has slow load speeds or other poor site metrics.

 To test your website speed, you can visit this link for Google’s free tool for speed and mobile insights.

 In SEO, metadata refers to title tags and meta descriptions.
 A title tag is the page title that appears at the top of a search result with the meta description appearing below it.
 These two tags represent the page’s first impression to searchers, so a site manager must include them in their SEO strategy.

 Every page on a website must include optimized meta tags to rank high on search engine results pages.
 When writing each meta tag, a business’s SEO team must consider the search engine and the consumer.